What to Know About Living in Youngstown, Ohio

 What areas are near Youngstown, OH?

-This area is part of the Appalachian foothills, so you can access some great places to enjoy the outdoors.
-Nearby parks include Mosquito Lake and West Branch state parks.
+This area is considered the Appalachian foothills, so you can access some beautiful places to enjoy outdoor recreation.
+Nearby parks include Mosquito Lake and West Branch State Parks.

-Youngstown is surrounded by many small towns and suburbs.
+Many small towns and suburbs surround Youngstown.
 Some nearest are Boardman, Poland, Mineral Ridge, and McDonald.

-Canfield is known as the site of Ohio’s largest and longest-running county fair.
-Even when the fair is not in session, people love to go to White House Fruit Farm, in operation since 1815 as a family-owned farm.
+Canfield is the site of Ohio’s largest and longest-running county fair.
+Even when the fair is not in session, people love to go to White House Fruit Farm, which has operated since 1815 as a family-owned farm.
 They sell fresh produce and homemade goodies like fudge, donuts, and cider.

-The Pennsylvania border is just to the east, where you can visit Hermitage, Mercer, or Newcastle for tax-free shopping on clothes and shoes.
+The Pennsylvania border is just to the east, where you can visit Hermitage, Mercer, or Newcastle for tax-free clothes and shoes shopping.
 Mercer County has wineries, many golf courses, and boating areas.

 What to know about living in Youngstown, OH

-If you choose to live in northeast Ohio, you will enjoy winter and the snow.
-Youngstown can experience lake effect snow from Lake Erie.
-This just opens up your opportunity for winter sports like cross-country skiing and sledding.
+If you choose to live in northeast Ohio, get ready for real winter and the snow.
+Youngstown can experience lake-effect snow from Lake Erie, which opens up opportunities for winter sports like cross-country skiing and sledding.

-Although Youngstown grew as a steel town, it also preserved its natural beauty.
+Although this Rust Belt city grew around steel production, it also preserved its natural beauty.
 For example, Riverside Gardens is exceptionally beautiful, with 12 acres of manicured gardens.
 The Mill Creek MetroParks runs 5,000 acres of green spaces with lakes, bike trails, historical sites, and golf courses.

 The city also has an arts and culture scene with the Butler Institute of American Art, the DeYor Performing Arts Center, and the Stemberg Auditorium.
-The Youngstown playhouse is one of the country’s oldest community theater programs.
-There’s also a United States hockey league team and a minor league baseball team.
+The Youngstown Playhouse is one of the country’s oldest community theater programs.
+There’s also a United States Hockey League Tier I junior and minor league baseball teams.

-One of the perks of living in the area is northeast Ohio is growing in popularity as a winegrowing region.
+One of the perks of living in northeast Ohio is that it is growing in popularity as a wine-growing region.
 Five wineries have been established in the greater area.
 Paladin Brewing is one of the more popular local brewers and is known for unique flavor twists.

-If the combination of small-town living with affordability and culture sounds appealing, living in Youngstown may be the perfect fit.
+If the combination of small-town living with affordability and culture sounds appealing, living in Youngstown, Ohio, may be the perfect fit.
 A local real estate agent can help you explore Youngstown’s neighborhoods.
-You could be part of Youngstown’s ongoing redevelopment as it transitions from industry.
+You could be part of Youngstown’s ongoing redevelopment as it transitions from industry and get in the door with some low cost housing.

 Start Your Home Search